-Implementation of phase II was initiated at the University of Hawai'i at Mānoa when the author of this report entered the Political Science graduate program, where he received a master's degree specializing in international relations and public law in 2004 and a Ph.D. degree in 2008 on the subject of the continuity of Hawaiian Statehood while under an American prolonged belligerent occupation since 17 January 1893.
+Implementation of phase II was initiated at the University of Hawai'i at Mānoa, when the undersigned entered the political science graduate program, where he received a master's degree, specializing in international relations and public law, in 2004, and a Ph.D. degree in 2008 on the subject of the continuity of Hawaiian Statehood while under an American prolonged belligerent occupation since 17 January 1893.
 This prompted other master's theses, doctoral dissertations, peer review articles and publications on the subject of the American occupation.
-The exposure through academic research also motivated historian Tom Coffman to change the title of his 1998 book from Nation Within: The Story of America's Annexation of the Nation of Hawai'i, 75 to Nation Within-The History of the American Occupation of Hawai'i.
-Coffman explained the change in his note on the second edition:
+The exposure through academic research also motivated historian Tom Coffman to change the title of his 1998 book from Nation Within: The Story of America's Annexation of the Nation of Hawai'i, 78 to Nation Within-The History of the American Occupation of Hawai'i.
+79 Coffman explained the change in his note on the second edition: